Injured in an accident or at work?

 Posterior facet syndrome

-When spinal nerve roots become diseased or injured, pain can radiate throughout your spine and extremities.
-Spinal decompression relieves pressure from these nerve roots to promote healing and reduce pain.
+When spinal nerve roots become compressed or irritated, pain can radiate through the spine and into the arms or legs.
+Spinal decompression works by relieving pressure on these nerves to promote healing.